CardinalNow/AndroidAutowire/README.md

 Simply include the jar in your classpath.
 The process for including the AndroidAutowire library will be IDE specific, but once the library is included in the project, the methods will all be there for you to use.

 You can create your own BaseActivity using the process above, or you can use a provided BaseActivity called ```BaseAutowireActivity```.
 That will provide support for all features given above, as well as including a new abstract method that acts as a callback once the autowiring is complete.
+If you use features like ```BaseAutowireActivity``` and ```@AndroidLayout``` it may not even be necessary to override ```onCreate``` in your Activity class.

 Fragments
 ---------